dopeboy/dopeboy.github.io/_posts/2017-08-19-django-react-redux-heroku-base.md

 layout: post
 title: Running the Seedstars django-react-redux-base boilerplate project on Heroku
 ---
 _Edit 02/04/19_: This is outdated and I would not advise using it anymore.
 We now have create-react-app too.
 Also, I rushed to using redux during this period.
-I would argue against redux (or any similar store solution) unless you have good reasons to use it.
+I would argue against using redux (or any similar store solution) unless you have good reasons to use it.
+I've recently come up with an [alternative](https://github.com/dopeboy/docker-django-react-heroku) that might be more helpful.

 One of the biggest pains with doing modern full stack web development is in the configuration of the toolchain.
 Luckily, the folks at [Seedstars](https://www.seedstars.com/) have put together a [fantastic boilerplate project](https://github.com/Seedstars/django-react-redux-base), based on Django & React + Redux, that does all of that for you.